jhatamyar/CFCF/README.md

 # CFCF
 Cross-fitted Causal Forests

-This package implements a causal forest (Wager and Athey, 2018) learned (cross-fitted) with training and holdout data, fit over K folds, as in Hatamyar and Kreif (2022).
+This package implements a causal forest (Wager and Athey, 2018) learned (cross-fitted) with training and holdout data, fit over K folds, as in Hatamyar and Kreif (2023).
-Forests are estimated with all but i folds, then estimates are predicted for the holdout (ith) fold.
+Forests are estimated with all K-1 folds, then estimates are predicted for the holdout (kth) fold.
+This is done K times with each fold used as the holdout fold once.
-This is repeated a specified number of times and the results are averaged across folds.
+This is repeated a specified number of times and the results are averaged across folds and repetitions.
+See Hatamyar and Kreif (2023) for further details.

 ## Installation